-Teaching Objective The course is intended to give an overview of research and statistical models commonly used in medical and bio-medical sciences.
-The goal is to impartanintuitive understanding and working knowledge of research design s and statistical analysis.
+Teaching Objective The course is intendedtogive an overview of research and statistical models commonly used in medical and bio-medical sciences.
+The goal is toimpartanintuitiveunderstandingandworkingknowledgeofresearchdesign s and statistical analysis.
 The strategy would be to simplify, analyse the treatment of statistical inference and to focus primarily on how to specify and interpret the outcome of research.
-Learning Outcomes Student will be able to understand develop statistical models, research designs with the understating of background theory of various commonlyusedstatisticaltechniquesaswellasanalysisinterpretation&report ingof Results and use of statistical software.
+Learning Outcomes Student will be able to understand develop statistical models, reserved designs with the understating of background theory of van commonly used statistical techniques as well as analysis interpretation & reserved ing of Results and use of statistical software.